 For a short time, I shot with a Yashica D and its mid-size format, but after being handed a 35mm camera while training to be a military journalist, I never looked back.

 I bought my first semi-professional camera in Vietnam - a Pentax Spotmatic with a couple of lenses.
 I loved that camera, which occupies an honored spot in my camera cabinet.
 Since then, I've shot with Nikons and Canons, both film and digital.
 Because my jobs generally involved managing photographers rather than being one, much of my work was shot on my own time, and most have never been published.
 These galleries show off a small selection of my work.

-Elsewhere on this site are a few of my favorite Columns & News Articles.
-Because my primary job in civilian life was editing and managing newsrooms, I didn't do a lot of writing either, but I still enjoy telling a good story.
+Because my primary job in civilian life was editing and managing newsrooms, I didn't do a lot of writing until recently, but I do enjoy telling a good story.